-To make sure the fund is there when it’s needed; the fund is invested in the life insurance or a trust fund with trustees.
+To ensure the fund is there when needed, the fund is invested in life insurance or a trust fund with trustees.
 The proceeds will cover the cost of the funeral when the policy owner dies.
 They do this to protect your money until the time you need it and give you the funeral you paid for.

-Funerals can be expensive, costing several thousand dollars and many people worry that when they die, they will be a burden to the family.
+Funerals can be expensive, costing several thousand dollars and many people worry that they will be a burden to the family when they die.
 With funeral plan insurance policies, you arrange and pay for your funeral in advance.

-Funeral plan insurance policies are designed to ease your family and loved one’s financial worries.
+Funeral plan insurance policies ease your family and loved ones’ financial worries.

 If you’re the primary breadwinner in the family, the last thing you want to happen when you pass away is to leave your loved ones with the financial burden.

-Buying prepaid burial insurance with funeral coverage eases the financial worries because you pay for your funeral in advance and your family will not need to pay for it out of their pockets.
-At the same time, if someone in your family dies, you won’t have financial worries on top of dealing with the grief of losing a loved one.
+Buying prepaid burial insurance with funeral coverage eases financial worries because you pay for your funeral in advance, and your family will not need to pay for it out of their pockets.
+At the same time, if someone in your family dies, you won’t have financial worries when dealing with the grief of losing a loved one.

 Some funeral plan providers give support as well as financial assistance.
-Support beyond financial help can include bereavement counseling, legal assistance such as explaining funeral procedures like obtaining death certificates, and help to organize the details of the funeral.
+Support beyond financial help can include bereavement counseling, and legal assistance such as explaining funeral procedures like obtaining death certificates and helping to organize the details of the funeral.

 - Fixed amount – the funeral costs are lock-in in today’s prices and guaranteed not to increase with market conditions or inflation.
 Your cost is fixed at today’s prices.

-- Peace of mind – a prepaid life insurance plan can provide peace of mind for you and your family knowing your funeral cost is already paid.
-Prepaid funeral alleviates the stress during the time of grief since your funeral is already paid and your final wishes are carried out.
+- Peace of mind – a prepaid life insurance plan can provide peace of mind for you and your family, knowing your funeral cost is already paid.
+A prepaid funeral alleviates the stress during the time of grief since your funeral is already paid, and your final wishes are carried out.
 The plan gives detailed instructions about your last wishes at a stressful time.

-- You can get what you want – a funeral plan ensures that you get what you want especially the cemetery plot.
+- You can get what you want – a funeral plan ensures you get what you want, especially the cemetery plot.
 The location you want today may not be available five or ten years from now.
 Buying in advance ensures you get the location you want.

-- Lower cost – arranging and paying for a funeral in advance can result in a lower price, versus waiting until death happens when family emotions may influence financial decisions.
+- Lower cost – arranging and paying for a funeral in advance can result in a lower price versus waiting until death when family emotions may influence financial decisions.

 - Beneficial when you need to qualify for Medicaid – the funeral plan can be helpful when you need to be eligible for government services or long-term nursing home care.
 That’s because funeral expense paid in advance doesn’t count against your estate when the government determines your financial eligibility.